nkittsteiner/MLND-capstone-project/report.md

 ### Metrics

+In the case of a regression problem the selected metric is R<sup>2</sup>:

+R<sup>2</sup> = 1 - (SS<sub>res</sub> / SS<sub>tot</sub>)

+Where:

+- SS<sub>res</sub> : corresponds to the residual sum of squares.
+- SS<sub>tot</sub> : is the total sum of squares.

-In the case of a regression problem the selected metric is R<sup>2</sup> which provides a measure of how well future samples are likely tho be predicted for each model.
+Which provides a measure of how well future samples are likely tho be predicted for each model.
 The best scores are close to 1.0 and also can be negative if the model performs worse.
 In the case that the R<sup>2</sup> score is 0.0, this tells that the model doesn't take in account input features and always returns the same results.

 R<sup>2</sup> it's more interesting in this context because using mean squared error doesn't give enough information if the model performs bad or worst than another.